hassanmortagy/Onion-Analytics/README.md

 ---

+## Check out the folder *Presentation And Report* for a presentation and details of this project

+---

 ## Final Tool:
 * We provide the final ML forecasting tool in the folder titled *Final Tool*.
 The code for this tool is given *PricePredictionsFinalTool.R* file which needs the *DataEngineeredFinal.csv* (see how this dataset is obtained below).
 This tool outputs *ResultsFinalTool.csv* which compares the actual prices vs the prices predicted, in addition to all the plots given in the presentation.
+---

+## Requirements:
+* Before running any code file, be sure to adjust the working directory in the beginning of the file and make sure the dataset needed is in that same directory.
+All the datasets needed and the code to generate them are also provided here; see below for more details.
 ---